stevehetz/project-pulse/README.md

 # ProjectPulse

-ProjectPulse is a project management dashboard built with Next.js, Chakra UI, and Recharts.
+ProjectPulse is a project management dashboard built with Next.js, Chakra UI, and chart.js.
 It provides an interactive and visually appealing interface for managing projects, tracking tasks, and analyzing key performance metrics.

 ## Features

 - **Interactive Dashboard**: View project data, user engagement metrics, and system performance at a glance.
 - **Responsive Design**: Built with Chakra UI, the dashboard is fully responsive and looks great on all devices.
-- **Data Visualization**: Visualize data using Recharts, making it easy to understand trends and insights.
+- **Data Visualization**: Visualize data using chart.js, making it easy to understand trends and insights.
 - **State Management**: Utilizes React Context for efficient and scalable state management.
 - **Customizable UI**: Easily extend and customize the dashboard with Chakra UI components.